Shohruh72/PIPNet/README.md

 ### Key Achievements
 #### Exceptional Model Performance on the 300W Dataset

-> PIPNet model has achieved a significant milestone on the 300W dataset, one of the most challenging benchmarks in facial landmark detection.
-Successfully attained a minimum Normalized Mean Error (NME) of 2.6%, demonstrating the model's high accuracy and robustness in complex facial recognition tasks.

 ## Features
 * #### Utilizes ResNet as the backbone for the PIPNet model.
 * #### Supports training, testing, and real-time demo modes.